Journal

 Creative Histories: Trevor R. Getz, San Francisco State University

-Global Documents: Joshua Ehrlich, University of Macau
+Global Documents: Joshua Ehrlich, University of Macau, and Agnes Gehbald, University of Bern

 History from Beyond: Kyle Jackson, Kwantlen Polytechnic University